Financial Settlement: Technical Consultation (England)

 - non-legislative measures to improve compliance such as joint working between agencies and resources to aid investigation.

-Closing date for responses is 27th June 2018.
+Closing date for responses was 27th June 2018.
 The consultation can be found here

-National Audit Office: Report-in-progress: Rolling Out Universal Credit
+National Audit Office: Report: Rolling Out Universal Credit

-The National Audit Office has invited submissions of evidence in respect of its forthcoming Spring 2018 report on the rolling out of Universal Credit.
-Details can be found at: https://www.nao.org.uk/work-in-progress/rolling-out-universal-credit/
+In the first half of 2018 the National Audit Office invited submissions of evidence in respect of its 2018 report-in-progress on the rolling out of Universal Credit.
+Details of the invitation can be found at: https://www.nao.org.uk/work-in-progress/rolling-out-universal-credit/